Germany’s Black Forest and Cologne

 One of Germany's top Roman museums offers minimal English among its elegant and fascinating display of Roman artifacts: glassware, jewelry, and mosaics.
 All these pieces are evidence of Cologne's status as an important site of civilization long before the cathedral was ever imagined.

-Hotel am Markt is Baden-Baden’s best little hotel.
-Family-run, with 23 rooms, it offers all the modern comforts a commoner could want in a peaceful, central, nearly traffic-free location, two cobbled blocks from the baths.
+Hotel am Markt is Baden-Baden's best little hotel.
+Family-run since 1951, it offers all the modern comforts a commoner could want in its 21 rooms in a peaceful, central, nearly traffic-free location, two cobbled blocks from the baths.

-For a more modern experience, spend a few hours at the Baths of Caracalla, a huge palace of water, steam, and relaxed people.
-More like a mini-water park, and with everyone clothed most of the time, this is a fun and accessible experience, and is recommended for those intimidated by nudity.
+For a more modern experience than the Roman-Irish Baths, spend a few hours next door at the Baths of Caracalla, a huge palace of water, steam, and relaxed people.
+More like a mini-water park, and with everyone clothed most of the time, this is a fun and accessible experience, and is recommended for those who'd prefer less nudity (sauna-goers upstairs, however, are nude).
 The baths are an indoor/outdoor wonderland of steamy pools, waterfalls, neck showers, Jacuzzis, hot springs, cold pools, lounge chairs, saunas, a wellness lounge/massage area, a cafeteria, and a bar.
-Nudity is limited to one zone upstairs.

 The highlight of most visits to Baden-Baden is a sober 17-step ritual called the Roman-Irish Bath.
 This bathhouse pampered the rich and famous in its elegant surroundings when it opened in 1877.
 Today, this steamy world of marble, brass columns, tropical tiles, herons, lily pads, and graceful nudity welcomes gawky tourists as well as locals.

 The unremarkable town of Furtwangen hosts the most interesting museum in the Black Forest: the excellent German Clock Museum.
-More than a chorus of cuckoo clocks, this museum is practically evangelical in tracing the development of clocks from the Dark Ages to the Space Age.
-Because it’s modern and well-presented in English, this exhibit makes the history of timekeeping more fascinating than it has any right to be.
+More than a chorus of cuckoo clocks, this modern museum, with exhibits well-presented in English, is practically evangelical in bringing the history of timekeeping to fascinating life.

-This museum, the Schwarzwälder Freilichtmuseum Vogtsbauernhof, offers the best look at this region’s traditional folk architecture.
-Built around one grand old farmhouse, the museum is a collection of several old farm buildings, some of which house exhibits on the local dress and lifestyles.
+This museum offers the best look at this region's traditional folk architecture.
+Built around one grand old farmhouse, it's is a collection of several old farm buildings, some of which house exhibits on the local dress and lifestyles.
 While English information is sparse, the place gives you a good sense of traditional rural life in the Black Forest.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.